Guitalele

 A guitalele is the size of a ukulele, and is commonly played like a guitar transposed up to “A” (that is, up a 4th, or like a guitar with a capo on the fifth fret).
 This gives it tuning of ADGCEA, with the top four strings tuned like a low G ukulele.
 This is the same as the tuning of the requinto guitar, although the latter are typically larger than a guitalele, and as the most common tuning for the guitarrón mexicano, albeit at a higher octave.

 Several guitar and ukulele manufacturers market guitaleles, Yamaha Corporation's GL-1 Guitalele, was the first commercially available Guitarlele followed by other brands with again slight various names such as: Cordoba's Guilele and Mini, Koaloha's D-VI 6-string tenor ukulele, Mele's Guitarlele, Kanilea's GL6 Guitarlele and Islander GL6, Luna's 6-string baritone ukulele, the Yudelele, the Lichty Kīkū, the Kinnard Kīkū, and the Gretsch guitar-ukulele.

 Some manufacturers' (e.g., Luna) use of the term "6-string ukulele" (or the like) in describing their six-string, six-course guitarleles can lead to confusion with the common six-string, four-course ukuleles that are typically referred to by the same name.
 These four-course "6-string ukuleles" are usually strung with a single G string, a closely spaced course of two (often octave-tuned) C strings, a single E string and a closely spaced course of two (often unison-tuned) A strings.
 This means that chord formation is more akin to a traditional four-string ukulele, while the Guitarlele's is more akin to a six-string guitar.

 Terminology

 In Latin America, Brazil, Portugal, and Spain, there is another instrument called a Requinto.

 In that sense, the new English portmanteau word Guitarlele is a commercial brand used to promote a locally unfamiliar variant of the guitar.
-Despite the Hawaiian origin of the word Kiku', the term is does not reflect origins of the Guitarlele, a commercial creation.
+Despite the Hawaiian origin of the word Kiku', the term does not reflect origins of the Guitarlele, a commercial creation.

 Many sellers avoid naming the instrument altogether as Guitarlele as Yamaha had created this instrument initial again in 1997.
 Other companies prefer avoid legal infringement issues instead to use descriptive terms like '6-string ukulele' or 'Guitar-Ukulele'.
 In English, the alternative term Ukitar emerged in parallel, but its usage is not widespread among instrument vendors.